-207 DATACENTER LOGISTICS
+DATACENTER LOGISTICS

-IT equipment rooms have become the core for any IT and telecommunications infrastructure.
+(2 credits) IT equipment rooms have become the core for any IT and telecommunications infrastructure.
 They have grown exponentially as IT has converged voice, video and data into one physical plant.
 With that growth has been the demand for IT personnel to know how to design, manage and maintain such central core business assets.
 Virtual technology in a cloud environment is used in hands-on labs.
-Datacenter logistics will teach students to evaluate best practices today and into the future and perform hands-on activities on campus in local data centers.
+Datacenter logistics will teach students to evaluate best practices today and into the future in the virtual datacenter.